-This Standard sets out more detailed requirements for the provisions of sections 274, 206 and 314(1) nos.
-21 and 22 of the HGB governing accounting for deferred taxes.
+This Standard sets out more detailed requirements for the provisions of section 274 in conjunction with section 298(1) and section 306 of the HGB governing accounting for deferred taxes, and of section 314(1) nos.
+21 and 22 of the HGB governing disclosures on deferred taxes.
 It shall be applied to financial statements prepared in accordance with sections 290 ff. of the HGB.
 In addition, it shall also be applied to the consolidation of joint ventures in accordance with section 310 of the HGB and the inclusion of associates in accordance with section 312 of the HGB.

-Following the amendments introduced by the BilMoG, the underlying concept governing accounting for deferred taxes under German law now follows the balance sheet liability method that is common in international practice.
+The underlying concept governing accounting for deferred taxes follows the balance sheet method.

 Deferred taxes are recognised in respect of temporary differences.
 These differences are determined by comparing the carrying amounts of the individual assets and liabilities and items of prepaid expenses and deferred income with their tax base.
 All tax rules must be analysed when determining such temporary differences.

 If these differences are expected to reverse over time, resulting in a tax liability or tax benefit in future periods, deferred taxes shall be recognised for these differences using the individual tax rates applicable to the entity.
 It must be more likely than not that the future tax liability or tax benefit can be expected.

 Under the balance sheet liability method, differences in recognition may also lead to temporary differences.

 Temporary differences that arise between the tax base of an investment in a subsidiary, associate, or joint venture and the carrying amounts of the net assets recognised in the consolidated financial statements may not be recognised.

 Deferred tax assets shall be determined with particular reference to the prudence principle, and the use of general risk discounts is prohibited.
 Instead, a verifiable tax projection shall be prepared that is derived from the entity’s business plans and that incorporates intended, viable tax strategies.